-Many veterinarians recommend natural dietary supplements for both prevention and management of various health issues.
-A well-balanced, nutritionally complete diet provides the foundation for optimal pet heath, but environmental contaminants, chemical additives, and soil degradation can diminish the quality of food your dog may be eating.
-Supplements can help bridge the gap and improve a pet’s joint function to help your dog live a long, active life.
+Many veterinarians recommend natural dietary supplements to prevent and manage various health issues.
+A well-balanced, nutritionally complete diet provides the foundation for optimal pet health.
+Still, environmental contaminants, chemical additives, and soil degradation can diminish the quality of food your dog may be eating.
+The right supplement can help bridge the gap and improve a pet’s joint function to help your dog live a long, active life.

 Dog Joint Supplements

 Glucosamine and chondroitin supplements are often used in combination with each other to help support joint health.
 Glucosamine builds cartilage, while chondroitin inhibits the breakdown of cartilage.
-As the body ages or suffers injury, the body’s natural sources of these may be depleted.
-Supplemental forms appear to support healthy cartilage tissue and may even support regrowth if there has been cartilage damage.
+As the body ages or suffers an injury, the body’s natural sources of these may be depleted.
+Supplemental forms have been proven to support healthy cartilage tissue and may even support regrowth if there has been cartilage damage.
 Look for a dog joint supplement that contains Green Lipped Mussels.
 This ingredient contains Omega-3 fatty acids, amino acids, and antioxidants that can lessen joint pain and improve joint mobility when combined with glucosamine and chondroitin.

 Hyaluronic acid is favored by many because oral hyaluronic acid works quickly, going directly to the joints.
 Hyaluronic acid is found in every tissue of the body and works as a joint lubricant, supporting joint comfort and flexibility.
 Glucosamine, chondroitin, and hyaluronic acid all work together, but hyaluronic acid supports comfort and flexibility faster than other supplements.
 It can be taken preventively, for arthritis, or post-surgically to reduce inflammation.